 You are pregnant and considering adoption.
 The best-case scenario is to be supported by the baby’s birth father in going over your options with this pregnancy.
 It is unfortunately most common for women to be facing this decision alone.
 Perhaps since you became pregnant your circumstances have changed and parenting a child is no longer an option for you right now.
 Maybe you weren’t in a serious relationship or birth control was not available or effective.
 It’s also possible you may have been assaulted or under the influence and unable to consent.

 Any of these scenarios can be devastating.
 We understand and empathize with you during this difficult time.
 This is your body; only you have the right to choose to carry the child or terminate the pregnancy.
-If you are facing this decision alone, you need to know what are your rights and obligations regarding the birth father.
-Moore Law for Children can help.
+If you are facing this decision alone, you need to know what your rights and obligations regarding the birth father are.
+Our experienced adoption attorneys can help.

 What if you choose to go through with the pregnancy but place your baby for adoption?
 Do you have that sole right, or does the birth father have a say in an adoption plan?
 Does he even need to know you are pregnant?
 Must you notify him of the adoption plan?
 Can he stop the adoption?
 Though we hope you have the support of the baby’s father and you both agree with the decision made, there are many possible different scenarios.
 When you do not agree to an adoption plan, or you do not want to tell him about your adoption plan, you need to know your right and his rights.